 A7.
-Enforcement
+ENFORCEMENT

-- A7.1 When making decisions regarding enforcement or inspection regimes the Council will take into account the Gambling Commission's current Guidance and will endeavour to be: - (a) Proportionate: regulators should only intervene when necessary, and remedies should be appropriate to the risk posed, and costs identified and minimised; - (b) Accountable: regulators must be able to justify decisions, and be subject to public scrutiny; - (c) Consistent: rules and standards must be joined up and implemented fairly; - (d) Transparent: regulators should be open, and keep regulations simple and user friendly; and - (e) Targeted: regulation should be focused on the problem, and minimise side effects, and - (f) Within the principles of the Regulators Code issued by the Better Regulation Delivery Office of the Department for Business, Innovation & Skills - A7.2 The licensing authority will endeavour to avoid duplication with other regulatory regimes as far as possible. - A7.3 The licensing authority may also adopt a risk-based inspection programme that will be based on the licensing objectives. - A7.4 The licensing authority shall whenever appropriate ensure that enforcement is within the principles of the Regulators Compliance Code issued by the Department for Business, Energy and Industrial Strategy. - A7.5 The licensing authority will also keep itself informed of developments with regards to any work of the Better Regulation Executive relating to the licensing authority's regulatory functions under the Gambling Act 2005.

-- A7.6 The main enforcement and compliance role for this licensing authority in terms of the Gambling Act 2005 will be to ensure compliance with Premises Licences and other permissions that it gives. (e.g. compliance with licence conditions).
+- A7.1 When making decisions regarding enforcement or inspection regimes the Council will take into account the Gambling Commission's current Guidance and will endeavour to be: - (a) Proportionate: regulators should only intervene when necessary, and remedies should be appropriate to the risk posed, and costs identified and minimised; - (b) Accountable: regulators must be able to justify decisions, and be subject to public scrutiny; - (c) Consistent: rules and standards must be joined up and implemented fairly; - (d) Transparent: regulators should be open, and keep regulations simple and user friendly; and - (e) Targeted: regulation should be focused on the problem, and minimise side effects, and - (f) Within the principles of the Regulators Code issued by the The Office for Product Safety and Standards - A7.2 The licensing authority will endeavour to avoid duplication with other regulatory regimes as far as possible. - A7.3 The licensing authority may also adopt a risk-based inspection programme that will be based on the licensing objectives. - A7.4 The licensing authority shall whenever appropriate ensure that enforcement is within the principles of the Regulators Compliance Code issued by the The Office for Product Safety and Standards - A7.5 The licensing authority will also keep itself informed of developments with regards to any work of the The Office for Product Safety and Standards relating to the licensing authority's regulatory functions under the Gambling Act 2005. - A7.6 The main enforcement and compliance role for this licensing authority in terms of the Gambling Act 2005 will be to ensure compliance with Premises Licences and other permissions that it gives. (e.g. compliance with licence conditions).
 The Gambling Commission is be the enforcement body for Operating and Personal Licences, Club Gaming Permits, Club Machine Permits and Lotteries.
 The Metropolitan Police Service also has a wide range of enforcement powers available to it under the provisions of the Act.
 When the licensing authority receive complaints about matters falling outside of its remit, such complaints will be referred to the Gambling Commission and/or the Metropolitan Police Service and/or such other body as may be appropriate.

 - A7.7 Subject to the above principles relating to enforcement, this licensing authority may institute criminal proceedings in respect of an offence under any of the following provisions of the Gambling Act 2005: -

 - (a) section 37,

 - (b) section 185,

 - (c) section 186,

 - (d) section 229,

 - (e) section 242,

 - (f) section 258,

 - (g) section 259,

 - (h) section 260,

 - (i) section 261,

 - (j) section 262,

 - (k) section 326,

-- (I) section 342,
+- (l) section 342,

 - (m) paragraph 20 of Schedule 10,

 - (n) paragraph 10 of Schedule 13, and

 - (o) paragraph 20 of Schedule 14.